Visit Kyoto during your trip on the Japanese archipelago: how to find where to stay in Kyoto? Here are the best areas to stay in Kyoto!

 A path located in the northeast of the city, the path of philosophy (or Philosopher’s Walk) runs along the canal and allows visitors to visit the Ginkaku-ji and Eikan-do Zenrin-ji temples on foot.
-Do not miss this walk in the spring, where you can admire the countless cherry blossoms in pink and white, the iconic postcard of Japan and walk in the footsteps of the Japanese philosopher Kitaro Nishida (1870-1945), famous founder of the Kyoto School of Philosophy.
-This residential area resumes its Olympian calm in the evening: choose this area to stay if you seek tranquility, comfort without having to go out because the bars of the neighborhoods are likely to be closed at night!
+Don’t miss this walk during springtime, and admire the countless cherry blossoms in pink and white, an iconic feature of Japan, and walk in the footsteps of the Japanese philosopher Kitaro Nishida (1870-1945), famous founder of the Kyoto School of Philosophy.
+This residential area is a haven of calm in the evening.
+Choose this area to stay if you seek tranquility and comfort, and if you’re not particularly keen to go out: the neighbourhood’s bars are likely to be closed at night!

 Arashiyama and Sagano

-The second most touristic zone of Kyoto, Arashiyama and Sagano offer a large concentration of historical buildings and allow for relaxing walks in the countryside, which is appreciable in a metropolis of this size.
-In the surrounding area, do not miss the peaceful world of Arashiyama bamboo plantation, Arashiyama Monkey Park, Kinkaku-ji and Ryōan-ji nearby.
-It is an area rich in historical and natural wonders.
-The downside is that the district is one hour by subway from the city center: here we are in the western suburbs but it is the price to pay to be removed from the concrete in Japan… To stay in Kyoto, these two neighborhoods will fill you if you are little fan of big neon lights, shopping malls and concrete.
+The second most touristic zone of Kyoto, Arashiyama and Sagano feature an array of historical buildings and allow for relaxing walks in the countryside, a valuable activity in a metropolis of this size.
+In the surrounding area, don’t miss the peaceful world of the Arashiyama bamboo plantation, Arashiyama Monkey Park, Kinkaku-ji and the nearby Ryōan-ji zen temple.
+This area offers a wealth of historical and natural wonders.
+The only downside is that the district is one hour by subway from the city centre: here we are in the western suburbs but it is the price to pay to avoid the urban jungle in Japan… Choose these two neighbourhoods to stay in Kyoto if you prefer to stay away from big neon lights, shopping malls, and concrete buildings.

 Main photo credit : Flickr – inefekt69